Notostylops: Description

 Notostylops was a very generalised animal, very similar to the first eutherians and ungulates.
 It would have superficially resembled a marmot or a wombat and is suspected to have browsed on low-growing plants.
 It was probably adapted to a fairly wide range of ecological niches, but its robustness indicates it had some digging adaptations.
 Its tall skull housed rodent-like incisor teeth.
 Notostylops incisors lacked complex, decussating enamel prisms, instead possessing radial enamel.
+The endocast of N. murinus had a volume of 9,807 mm^{3}, with the volume of the olfactory bulbs being 629 mm^{3}.
+Notostylops had a degree of cranial flexure of 34˚.
 Notostylops was about 75 cm long.